The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 Price: $120

-Dash cams are available in plenty of different types and sizes, but if you don't know anything about the product, it's tough to know where to start.
+Dash cams are available in plenty of different types and sizes, but if you don’t know anything about the product, it’s tough to know where to start.
+This is especially true when weighing the price of dash cams, which can vary dramatically from product to product.
 Here are a few questions to ask, along with a few details about what to look for.

 What video quality do you need?

 Dash cams typically film in two different types of HD video- either video with a 1280×720 pixel resolution (also called “720p“), or video with a 1920×1080 pixel resolution (also called “1080p,” or “full HD”).
-Perhaps unsurprisingly, 1080p offers more detail than 720p, and you'll likely want 1080p in order to better ensure your dash cam captures license plate numbers or street signs when needed.
+Perhaps unsurprisingly, 1080p offers more detail than 720p, so our research team recommends 1080p in order to better ensure your dash cam captures license plate numbers or street signs when needed.
 Some cameras film in even higher definitions, like 2K or 4K, but these cost several hundred dollars more.

 Which camera angles do you need?

 Most dash cams are single-lens, front-facing cams, which film just the road in front of a vehicle.
 (Some of these cameras can also be swiveled to film inside the cab when needed during a traffic stop).
-Other dash cams are dual-facing cameras, with two lenses that allow for simultaneously filming the road in front and the inside of the cab.
-These might be used by a fleet of trucks, if the manager wants to monitor driver behavior (such as checking that a driver's eyes were on the road during a collision incident).
+Other types of cameras include dual-facing dash cams, with two lenses that allow for simultaneously filming the road in front and the inside of the cab.
+These might be used by a fleet of trucks, if the manager wants to monitor driver behavior (such as checking that a driver’s eyes were on the road during a collision incident).

 What storage do you need?